Below are some of the most common questions I receive. If you have a question that isn’t answered here and really need an answer, contact me here.

 Do you take donations?

-If for some reason you want to mail me something, you can send it here:
+If for some reason you need to contact me, you can send it via physical mail here:

 Legends of Localization c/o Fangamer